dd-obua/Dan-portfolio/README.md

 # Set up and mobile skeleton

-> This is my portfolio, see how good a software engineer/developer I am.
+> This project is the first part of my portfolio website.
+More will be added later.

 ## Built With